jmdinela/insertdataform/README.md

 `content` text NOT NULL
 );

-3. Create index.php on folder.
+4.Create index.php on folder.
 Style the form vie and make a dbcon for myphpadmin.

-4. Test the form.
+5.Test the form.

-5.Check the database if the data is inserted on the table.
+6.Check the database if the data is inserted on the table.